Xusamolas/lots-raid-information/spirit-vale/vale-guardian/builds/condition-dps-engineer.md

 During the split phase, the Engineer goes to the **Red Guardian**.

 ## Build
+The Engineer uses Viper gear.
+If Viper's is not available, use Sinister.
+If Sinister is not available on a trinket, use Berserker's.

+### Armor
-- Viper's armor with ideally Superior Runes of the Berserker
+Ideally all the armor pieces have Superior Runes of the Berserker.

+### Weapons
+{% include templates/builds/weapon-skills.html profession="Engineer" mainhand="Pistol" offhand="Pistol" %}
-- Viper's pistol/pistol with ideally Sigils of Malice and Sigils of Bursting
+Ideally these weapons have Sigils of Malice and Sigils of Bursting.
-- Viper's trinkets
-- Berserker's backpiece
-- Healing Turret, Bomb Kit, Grenade Kit, Flamethrower, Elite Mortar Kit

-**Note:** If Viper's is not available, use Sinister's.
+### Utilities
+{% include templates/builds/utility-skills.html healing="Healing Turret" utility1="Bomb Kit" utility2="Grenade Kit" utility3="Flamethrower" elite="Elite Mortar Kit" %}

 ### Traits
 {% include templates/builds/specialization.html name="Explosives" major1="3" major2="2" major3="2" %}